DVA-4/P.VERB/README.md

 ## MIDI

-One CC per parameter, 14 in total, in the undefined range 102–115, plus CC 116 for bypass.
+One CC per parameter, 14 in total, in the range 102–115, plus CC 116 for bypass.
 Both directions work; every controller has been verified on hardware.

-Three design decisions worth noting:
+Four design decisions worth noting:

 **Ownership is last-writer-wins, per parameter.** A CC takes a parameter; moving the physical knob takes it back.
 Each of the 14 tracks its owner independently, so you can automate one parameter from a DAW while riding another by hand.
 There is no pickup threshold on the takeback — a deliberate trade of automation safety for immediacy.

+**MIDI bypass (CC116) works only when theres no hardware switch**

 **Transmitted values are raw knob position, not the mapped value.** The receiver re-applies the same mapping law on the way back in, so a DAW round-trips a knob